Image map: CSS

-A more modern approach is to overlay links on an image using CSS absolute positioning; however, this only supports rectangular clickable areas.
+A more recent approach is to overlay links on an image using CSS absolute positioning; however, this only supports rectangular clickable areas.
 This CSS technique may be suitable for making an image map work properly on iPhones, which can fail to rescale pure HTML image maps correctly.

 Creation and use

 It is possible to create client-side image maps by hand using a text editor, but doing so requires web designers to know how to code HTML as well as how to enumerate the coordinates of the areas they wish to place over the image.
 As a result, most image maps coded by hand are simple polygons.

 Because creating image maps in a text editor requires much time and effort, many applications have been designed to allow web designers to create image maps quickly and easily, much as they would create shapes in a vector graphics editor.
-Examples of these applications are Adobe's Dreamweaver or KImageMapEditor (for KDE), and the imagemap plugin found in GIMP.

 Image maps which do not make their clickable areas obvious risk subjecting the user to mystery meat navigation.
 Even when they do, where they lead may not be obvious.
 This can be partially remedied with rollover effects.